 - Only ONE Appeon Web application can be viewed inside one EP Page.
 Multiple Appeon Web applications can be viewed within multiple pages.
-For example, you can have Sales App Demo on one EP Page and Appeon Code Examples on another EP Page and both function correctly. - Exiting from an Appeon Web application does not close Internet Explorer. - Only one response window is allowed for an Internet Explorer browser at a given time.
+For example, you can have Sales App Demo on one EP Page and Appeon Code Examples on another EP Page and both function correctly. - Exiting from Appeon Web applications do not close Internet Explorer. - Only one response window is allowed for an Internet Explorer browser at a given time.

-6.4.3 Tasks required to load the application in Enterprise Portal
+6.3.2 Tasks required to load the application in Enterprise Portal